learn-co-curriculum/ruby-project-mode-guideline/README.md

 ## Working with Your TAs

 1. Work with one TA.
 Your project will get complex, so you'll be working with the same TA until you're finished.
 This will make the TAs more familiar with your project, and a lot more helpful.
 2. Don't let yourself get stuck.
 Your TAs are here to help you.
 Use them when you get stuck.
 You want to make consistent progress.
 Don't spend the day stuck on something.
-3. There will be a consistent, daily schedule of times when you and your TA will be able to work with one another for uninterrupted blocks of time.

 **TL;DR**

 * Work with one TA
 * Don't get stuck
 * Use your TA